squid-cache/squid-cache.github.io/MergeProcedure.rst

 '''Squid-3''':
  * Squid3CodingGuidelines lists the fine details of syntax required.
  * Formatting is presently enforced automatically post-commit.
-## * Self-checks may be done using '''astyle 1.22''' and the '''scripts/srcformat.sh''' script.
+  * Self-checks may be done using the '''scripts/source-maintenance.sh''' script (requires '''astyle 1.23''' for full checks).

 '''Squid-2''':